Opensource-Academy/docker/101_introduction_to_docker.md

 Remember: Docker might seem like a lot and complicated, but the tricky part of Docker is learning about Linux and programming, not Docker.

+## Additional Resources
+After you have learned the basics of Docker, [this website](https://docker-curriculum.com/) will give you a nice curriculum on how to build and deploy distributed applications.

 ```
    Copyright 2018 Opensource Academy